Scott County Elder Abuse and Neglect

 Nursing home abuse and neglect is preventable with properly trained staff working for organizations which place resident care and quality of life as priorities.
 When elder care facilities fail to protect the vulnerable adults placed in their charge, you need to contact a qualified lawyer to help protect the residents still in the facility and ensure your loved one’s injury does not go without notice and effect for the nursing home.

-According to federal law each resident must receive and the facility must provide the necessary care and services to attain or maintain the highest practicable physical, mental, and psychosocial well-being, in accordance with the comprehensive assessment and plan of care.
-The law requires nursing homes also needs to employ sufficient numbers of qualified staff on a 24-hour basis to provide nursing care to all residents in accordance with resident care plans.
+According to freedom from abuse, neglect and exploitation each resident must receive and the facility must provide the necessary care and services to attain or maintain the highest practicable physical, mental, and psychosocial well-being, in accordance with the comprehensive assessment and plan of care.
+The Federal Regulations Quality of Care requires nursing homes also needs to employ sufficient numbers of qualified staff on a 24-hour basis to provide nursing care to all residents in accordance with resident care plans.

-Elder abuse and neglect comes in a variety of forms some more subtle and Nursing Home Report Card such as ignoring the urgency of Delay in Answer Call Lights to more extreme forms where residents are allowed to sit in their urine and feces to predictably get urinary tract infections and nasty dangerous pressure sores as known as bedsores.
-Another common form of neglect include falls from either a failure to respond to call lights for residents who need to be toileted often leading to falls with fractures, frequently causing death.
+Elder abuse and neglect comes in a variety of forms some more subtle and Nursing Home Report Card such as ignoring the urgency of delay in answering call lights to more extreme forms where residents are allowed to sit in their urine and feces to predictably get urinary tract infections and nasty dangerous pressure sores as known as bedsores.
+Another common form of neglect includes falls from either a failure to respond to call lights for residents who need to be toileted often leading to falls with fractures, frequently causing death.
 Additional resources and information on the following areas of elder abuse and neglect:

 - Medicare / Medicaid Billing Fraud